 Principal Security Consultant

 Nathan regularly conducts security training, both publicly and privately, including secure coding techniques, network and application penetration testing, and more.
 He has spoken at security events such as DEFCON, BSidesLV, ShowMeCon, and the FBI’s Information Warfare Summit, as well as a wide variety of industry-specific events.
-He’s one of the core organizers of BSidesOK and serves on the board of directors for ISSA Oklahoma, OWASP® Tulsa, and the Hackers of Oklahoma Enterprises Syndicate.
+He’s one of the core organizers of BSidesOK and has served on the board of directors for ISSA Oklahoma, OWASP® Tulsa, and the Hackers of Oklahoma Enterprises Syndicate.

 Principal Security Consultant

 Before coming to Secure Ideas, Eric spent close to 20 years working with Microsoft infrastructures for large Fortune 100 companies.
 Since its release, his core focus has been Active Directory.
 He was the technical leader and responsible for the engineering and architecture of one of the most complex and largest AD infrastructures used by one of the world’s largest banks.
 This included ongoing maintenance and major enhancements of not only a highly secure authentication environment, but also of all the supporting tool sets required to monitor its health and integrity.
 He also holds the CISSP certification.

 This experience has given Eric a very strong knowledge of a variety of Microsoft products and best practices.